WORLD PREMIERE

 Awni Abdi-Bahri

-Awni Abdi-Bahri is thrilled to be collaborating with Shakespeare & Company on her first full-length play.
-She is a writer and actor based in Los Angeles and New York, N.Y.
-Her writing credits include Three Tall Persian Women (the one act) at San Francisco Playhouse and Fareeda’s Phantasias (½ comedy pilot), a semifinalist at Sundance Episodic Lab.
-Acting credits include Broadway: POTUS, or Behind Every Great Dumbass are Seven Women Trying to Keep Him Alive, (Shubert Theatre); Off-Broadway: Persian Pod (Ars Nova), Bismillah (Wild Project), and The Welcoming Committee (The Lark); TV and Film: Girls on the Bus (HBO Max), Evil (Paramount+), Ahamed’s Ramadan Diary (Comedy Central), and Eradication (Tubi).
-Abdi-Bahri is also a co-creator with Dalia Ashurina on an exciting ½ hour comedy pilot, Understudies.
+Awni is thrilled to be returning to Shakespeare & Co. after last summer’s Plays in Process series for this same play!
+Awni is a writer and actor based bicoastally in both LA and New York.
+Her previous writing credits include Three Tall Persian Women (the one act) at San Francisco Playhouse, Turbulence (a solo show) at Columbia University, and Fareeda’s Phantasias (a ½ hour comedy pilot) at semifinals with Sundance Episodic Lab.
+Awni is a proud member of Peacedale Global Arts’, an international Generative Writing Residency.
+As an Actor she has worked on Broadway in POTUS or Behind Every Great Dumbass are Seven Women Trying to Keep Him Alive (Shubert Theatre); Off-Broadway: in Persian Pod (Ars Nova), Bismillah (Wild Project), and The Welcoming Committee (The Lark); TV and Film: Girls on the Bus (HBO Max), Evil (Paramount+), Ahamed’s Ramadan Diary (Comedy Central), and Eradication (Tubi).
+Awni is always keen to tell stories with universal themes that transcend borders and demographics, and yet remain deeply specific to the world they inhabit.
+She is currently especially interested in continuing to shine light on S.W.A.N.A. stories, in an effort to keep reminding the world that people are not their governments.
+She holds an MFA in acting from Columbia University.
+She dedicates this play to all immigrant mothers and the women of Iran.
+Zan, Zendegi, Azadi.

 Dalia Ashurina